 Eastern India is home to a whole community of Chinese people who migrated there years ago.
 As is always the case, there was an exchange of ideas, values, traditions and...food!
-Many people of India believe there is no Chinese food like Indian Chinese food.
-You know why?
+Many people in India believe there is no Chinese food like Indian Chinese food.
 Indian-style Chinese cooking takes popular Chinese dishes and adds simple Indian ingredients to it.
-The result is magic!

 - 1 lb.
 (500 g.) boneless chicken (thigh is ideal)